-You know you can search specific sites with Google by using the “site:” operator (or using the Search within a site or domain field in Google Advanced Search), but did you know you can also search multiple specific sites at once?
+You may know that you can search specific sites with Google by using the “site:” operator (or using the site or domain field in Google Advanced Search), but did you know you can also search multiple specific sites at once?

 Here’s what to type in the search box (the word OR must be capitalized!):